 22.Vaseline (Petroleum Jelly)

 If you’re already in a miserable situation, getting an injury sure doesn’t help.
 Vaseline works great on soothing cuts, burns, and scrapes.
+I recently wrote a post that outlined a number of ways Vaseline can come in real handy.
+In case you missed this post, you may want to take a few minutes and read it: 20 Ways to Use Vaseline

 Having ways to prepare your meals or keeping an automobile running might be tricky without gasoline or propane.
 When an emergency strikes, you can count on them not being available.

-Other Items to Hoard for an Emergency
+Other Items/Steps to Consider When Storing for an Emergency

 - Stored water